kearutherford/BerkeleyForestsAnalytics/README.md

     alive (1) or dead (0).

-6.  `decay_class` Must be a character variable (column) in the provided dataframe or tibble (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
+6.  `decay_class` Must be a character variable (column) in the provided dataframe or tibble (see [Structural decay of standing dead trees](#decay) section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see [Decay class code table](#decay-table) section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.

 7.  `species` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
-    Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “General background information for tree biomass estimations” below).
+    Must follow four-letter species code or FIA naming conventions (see [Species code tables](#species-codes) in “Background information for tree biomass estimations (prior to NSVB framework)” below).

 8.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of the